streamlineddesigns/World-ARM/README.md

 The game in question?
 A Color Switch sequel.
 Not Color Switch 2.
 Color Switch with procedurally generated worlds soley based on Flow-ish Maps.
 You know the game "Flow Free"?
 That's how I decided to make all the maps in the game.
 5 gameplay styles similar to the original Color Switch modes.
 Albeit, they are played on maps that are shaped like Flow Free grids.
 It was essentially a technical achievement layered on top of the original game.
 All procedurally generated & tested automatically with player progression analysis.
 Just a tad bit of a flex.

 The business relations officer of Color Switch gave me permission to include any of Color Switch's source code in this new game.
 The day he did that, I moved the sparse mixture of experts, the pieces of hyper associative recall memory, and many more important gameplay related features to the game.
 Yet, I never integrated any of it.
 Nothing stopped me from picking up my pieces, inspired by Rovio's pioneering ML work, and finally having the chance to observe automated KPI scaling.
-I could continue on.

 "Color Flow" as it became to be known, could become my new machine learning laboratory.
 Maybe I could close the loop on something else too.